dcramer/logan/README.rst

 Now when we call sentry. it's actually piping that to the logan runner.
 Logan simply loads the predefined settings file (which defaults to PROJECT_CONF, or ~/.project/project.conf.py) and then passes the command off to Django's internal representation of django-admin.py.
+In this case, PROJECT is determined by the caller of logan.runner, which is "sentry".
+If it were "foo-bar", PROJECT would be FOO_BAR, and "project" would still be "foo-bar".

 In most cases, you're also going to want to provide a default configuration to inherit from, as well as a template to generate for the user if their configuration does not exist.